-Others have tried to offer more automation or greater range of maximum pressure, for example 10,000 psi extraction.
+Sure, others have tried to offer more automation or greater range of maximum pressure, for example 10,000 psi extraction.
 This is another attempt at engineers trying to out-spec the competition with meaningless features that don't add value.
 Proof is in the actual operation.

-We know from our own experience that all of these new companies are currently going through a major R&D cycle and if you are unfortunate enough to purchase one, you will be participating & paying for thier R&D, thier manufacturing scale up and thier knowledge base.
+We know from our own experience that all of these new companies are currently going through a major R&D cycle and if you are unfortunate enough to purchase one, you will be participating & paying for thier R&D, their manufacturing scale up and their knowledge base.
 The good news about ExtraktLAB is that we already went through that cycle many years ago.
 I admit, it was tough and expensive.

 However, this feature makes our systems the equivalent of late model cars: reliable, known, and easy to deploy.
 Best of all, we have all the numbers to back up our claims.

 Enter exhibit 1.
 This particular machine has been running in an extraction manufacturing facility since July of 2016.
 Now that would not normally be impressive.
 However, this particular model has been running since that time, 24 hours per day, 7 days a week, 365 days per year, and has not shut down except for scheduled maintenance (5-6 days).
 That is impressive any way you cut it.
 That is 27720 hours of continuous running.
 Better yet is the throughput figure from this machine.
 It has been running a wide variety of materials that range from 5% to 20% THC.